K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-## STEP 3: DETECT CELLS - watershed transform & bwlabel
+## Detect cells - watershed transform & bwlabel

 After transforming our images into a space where 0s represent background pixels or cell interior and 1s represent cell edges, we next need to detect the location of cells.
 To do this, we are going to use a watershed transform ( https://en.wikipedia.org/wiki/Watershed_(image_processing) , https://www.mathworks.com/help/images/ref/watershed.html ) to define objects within the pixel classified images and clean up noise from the pixel classification, followed by a function called bwlabel that will assign identities to binary objects defined using a chosen 2D connectivity.